Why You Hate Your Voice and How to Fix It

 - After the first word, allow your voice to go anywhere it needs to go to express the remainder of the line.

 - Repeat this procedure with each successive line of the speech, starting with 'huh' and then match the first word of the line.

 - Notice how starting each line with 'huh' puts your voice in a freer place.

 - Practice this exercise for twenty minutes each day for several weeks.
 If you have success, then only think the 'huh' sound and match the first word.

-- Continue to repeat and experiment with this exercise until it begins to feel comfortable and more natural.
+- Continue to repeat this exercise until it begins to feel comfortable and more natural.

 For most people, the sound will start in the lower half of the voice.
 This is especially useful for women who tend to avoid the lower half of their voices.